juanbossco/webstore/README.md

 ---

-The technologies used in this POC are the ones I have experience with.
-I used ASP.NET Core 2.2 and Azure to host services.
+Tech Stack

+* ASP.NET Core 2.2
+* Azure services

-This POC does not implement databases, in-memory storage was implemented.
+For purposes of this POC in-memory storage was implemented.
+This POC does not implement databases.

 # Architecture